tomkingchen/tomkingblog/content/posts/pihole-on-kubernetes.md

 ---
 ```

-After successfully deploy the load balancer, you are now ready to deploy the pod for Pihole.
+After successfully deployed the load balancer, you are now ready to deploy the pod for Pihole.

 The manifest for Pihole deployment can be found [here](https://raw.githubusercontent.com/tomkingchen/pihole-kubernetes/main/pihole.yaml).